michael105/slterm/README.md

  		Hit Ctrl/Shift+Return to execute a command in the shell and automatically enter lessmode,
        	if more than one screen is written by the command.

-	Shift+Backspace Scrolls back to the place, the last command has been entered.
+		Shift+Backspace: Enter lessmode and scroll back to the place, the last command has been entered.

 	Scrollmarks: Bookmarks within the history.